kozaxinan/android-lints/README.md

 Kotlin data classes should be immutable by design.
 Having var in a data class is code smell.
 Use copy() method when instance needs to be modified.

 ### NetworkLayerImmutableClassRule - Warning
 Classes used in network layer should be immutable by design.
 This lint checks Retrofit interface methods' return type for immutability.
-Java classes need to have final fields and kotlin data classes needs to have only var fields.
+Java classes need to have final fields and kotlin data classes need to have only val fields.

 If you want to use this rule, please configure you lint.xml.
 ```